 Become aware; savor the sensations.

-As with all mindfulness practices, your skills will improve with practice, and the audios and apps that follow will help.
+As with all mindfulness practices, your skills will improve with practice, and the audio recordings and apps that follow will help.

-Scripts, audios, and apps will help you learn, and perform, mindful walking.
+Scripts, audio, and apps will help you learn and perform mindful walking.

 Taking a script with you is likely to be impractical; it also adds to your risk of falling.
 So, review the instructions before heading out, then download a podcast or app to guide you along your journey.